yveshoebeke/strexplode/README.md

 Example 1:
 Separate all words in a string into an array:
 Given:
-- Subject string: '  now the time has come for all   good   men to come to the aid of their country ' (note: starting, ending and sequential delimiters)
+- Subject string: '  now the time has come for all   good   men to come to the aid of their country ' (note: starting, ending and sequential/duplicated delimiters are eliminated)
 - Delimiter: ' '
 - Result:
 word count: 17